What Is PEX Plumbing and How Does It Work?

 Understanding the complete cost picture helps homeowners budget appropriately and maximize savings.

-Cost Factors Beyond Materials: The total project cost depends on home size, number of fixtures (adding $250-$800 each), accessibility of existing plumbing, local labor rates, and permit fees.
-Two-story homes typically cost 20-30% more than single-story installations due to increased complexity.
+Cost Factors Beyond Materials: Labor accounts for about 70% of a typical repipe bill.
+Total project cost depends on home size, number of fixtures (adding $250 to $800 each), accessibility of existing plumbing, local labor rates, and permit fees.
+Two-story homes typically cost 20 to 30% more than single-story installations.

 Lifespan, Maintenance, and Ideal Applications